-3.3 Greenford north (Greenford - GR07, GR08, GR09)
+3.2 Greenford north (03GR, 04GR, 05GR)

 These sites, near to Horsenden Hill in the north of Greenford, have a range of current uses.
-GR07 and GR09 have been proposed for mixed use schemes which include residential, commercial and community elements.
-GR08 has been proposed for a mix of retail and industrial use with retention of parking.
+All sites have been proposed for mixed use schemes which include residential, commercial and community elements.

-Development of GR09 is likely to result in the loss of open space.
+Development of 05GR is likely to result in the loss of open space.
 The sites experience poor air quality and noise, and this should drive consideration of uses and potential requirements for mitigation.